 It's that time of the year again, while we had to take a year off from our events due to COVID-19 we look forward to welcoming you back to our CCF Golf Classic.
 This club is following CDC guidelines, creating a safe environment for all.

-Please join us on Monday, August 16, 2021 at the Rolling Hills Country Club in Wilton, CT for the 2nd Annual CCF Golf Classic presented in 2021 by Pepsi & Jersey Mikes.
+Please join us on Monday, August 30, 2021 at the Rolling Hills Country Club in Wilton, CT for the 2nd Annual CCF Golf Classic presented in 2021 by Pepsi & Jersey Mikes.
 Proceeds from this tournament will support the work of the CT Cancer Foundation, a non-profit organization that provides financial assistance to CT cancer patients and funds cutting-edge research at Memorial Sloan Kettering Cancer Center.

 Rolling Hills Country Club features a spectacular 18-hole golf course with tee boxes that range from 5,454 yards to 6,737 yards with a slope from the back tees of 139 and a course rating of 73.1.
 The course was originally designed by Alfred Tull in 1960 and was renovated by Roger Rulewich in 2002.